 The Russian Minister of Defence, Sergey Shoigu, has recently declared that the front line in Zaporizhzhia is the most important strategic issue in the conflict between Russia and Ukraine and therefore we may expect that the Russian Armed Forces will devote still greater efforts to attacking Zaporizhzhia and undermining the Ukrainian Armed Forces presence in the town.
 The Russian fear is that the current (admittedly slow) Ukrainian offensive in the Zaporizhzhia region might, if successfully pushed further, result in severing an essential road artery between Russian-occupied Donbas and Crimea, which would surely severely hamper Russian logistics efforts in maintaining their war footing in occupied southeastern Ukraine.

 In the interim, the occupying Russian forces seem to have shut down Zaporizhzhia completely and on 6 June 2023 they blew up the dam at Nova Kakhovka, near Enerhodar, flooding the downstream city of Kherson from which they had recently evacuated their occupying forces, realising that they could not maintain their supply lines that far west to so substantial a city as Kherson (in the region of 290,000 people).
-Zaporizhzhia remains under a state of siege, although the Russians have again shown that they are unable to occupy substantial Ukrainian cities east of the Donbas region.
+Zaporizhzhia remains under a state of siege, although the Russians have again shown that they are unable to occupy substantial Ukrainian cities west of the Donbas region.
 This is surely because their supply lines are brittle, and this is what the Ukrainians are relying upon in their agonisingly slow offensive in the Zaporizhzhia region.
 One thing we can be certain of is that the war in the Zaporizhzhia region will continue to be hot for a significant period of time.